 Edward Malin studied the house painting (long house exterior art and interior screen painting) of many Pacific Northwest peoples, including the Tlingit of BC and Alaska, Coast Tsimshian, Haida, Northern Kwakiutl, Southern Kwakiutl, Bella Coola, Coast Salish, and Nuu chaa nulth.

 Exterior art included the traditional carved cedar poles standing outside of most long houses that tell the stories of the family and clan within the house.
 In nearly 60 years of research, Malin found similarities and differences among the art pieces of the separate Pacific Coastal groups.

-- Culture and Meaning in Totem Poles Among First Natio...
+- Totem Poles: Culture and Meaning Among First Nations...